 In June 2010 and again in February 2013 in view of its revised action plan, Angola made a high-level political commitment to work with the FATF and ESAAMLG to address its strategic AML/CFT deficiencies.
-However the FATF has determined that a strategic AML/CFT deficiency remains.
-Angola should continue to work on implementing its action plan to address this deficiency by ensuring that appropriate laws and procedures are in place to provide mutual legal assistance.
-The FATF encourages Angola to address its remaining deficiency and continue the process of implementing its action plan.
+Since February 2015, Angola has taken significant steps towards improving its AML/CFT regime through the adoption of mutual legal assistance legislation on 19 June 2015.
+The FATF has not assessed this new legislation due to its very recent nature, and therefore the FATF has not yet determined the extent to which it addresses the deficiency earlier identified by the FATF.
+The FATF encourages Angola to continue the process of implementing its action plan.